Insurance companies for expats and residents in the UK

 The Global Health Insurance Card (GHIC) gives UK residents access to state healthcare in EU countries at the same cost as local residents — but it is not a substitute for travel insurance.
 It does not cover private treatment, repatriation, trip cancellation, lost luggage or medical costs outside the EU.
 A dedicated travel insurance policy covers all of these.

-If you are renting, your landlord is legally responsible for maintaining the boiler and heating system — so boiler cover is their obligation, not yours.
-However, if you own your property or have a long-term lease with maintenance responsibilities, a home cover plan like Hometree's is a sensible investment.
+If you are renting, your landlord is generally responsible for maintaining the boiler and heating system under UK law, so in most tenancies boiler cover is their obligation rather than yours — though it is worth checking your tenancy agreement.
+However, if you own your property or have a long-term lease with maintenance responsibilities, a home cover plan like Hometree’s can be a sensible investment.
 Boiler repairs in the UK typically cost £300–£500, and a full replacement can run to £2,000 or more.
 Monthly cover starts from around £8 and includes 24/7 call-out.

 Yes.
 Insurance brokers and intermediaries operating in the UK must be authorised by the Financial Conduct Authority (FCA).
 You can verify any firm’s FCA status on the FCA Register at register.fca.org.uk.
 FCA-regulated brokers are legally required to act in your best interest, disclose their fees and commissions, and handle complaints through the Financial Ombudsman Service.